ssiwan/KARMA/README.md

 Once a testable version was completed, our usability expert created a [Test Plan](docs/KarmaUsabilityTestPlan.pdf), which contained the objectives of the test, outlined the logistics and listed the tasks and questions to be used.

-The test objectives included:
-* Observe how users interpret & interact w/ KARMA’s interface and pages
-* Are the terms used in the system natural and understandable?
-* Can users successfully log in/log out?
-* Will users feel the simpler home page will make their tasks more efficient?
-* Does the design influence how users prioritize work?
-* How discoverable is creating a new article
-* Will users search?
-* Is the workflow natural?
-Will user be able to return to their home page/dashboard easily?

 Usability testing was conducted in-person with three content consumer/editor users.
 Each test participant was brought to the testing room where they used functioning software on a laptop to complete the test.
-Each test took approximately 30 minutes and validated the design.
 This usability test utilized both qualitative and quantitative research methods since the users were asked to accomplish a task, which had a value of pass/fail/struggle.
 Test participants were also asked a series of follow up questions which provided quantitative data as to their satisfaction of the product and their experience.
 [Usability Test Results](docs/KarmaDashboardUsabilityFindings.pdf) were documented, discussed with the product team, and used to generate new user stories in the product backlog to improve usabililty in future iterations.

 ### Sprint Analysis